|

 Total expenses: 1914.83 -> 1768.59

 That's pretty darn good, I think.
 I cannot believe how close I was on most categories.
-I'm usually farther off Smile I was even under budget on almost every category.
+I'm usually farther off I was even under budget on almost every category.
 We took a few hundred out of our savings this month to cover the last car payment.

 A question: How does everyone account for charges on ccs?
 I used to not note the charge when it was made, but instead would note the payment when it came out of my account.
 However, when I was tracking expenses, the paymount amount didn't tell me what the original charge was for, so I changed my method to account for the charge in the month it was made instead of the month it was paid off.
 An example: DH's tuition.
 When I paid it back in the fall, I listed a $5k charge under school expenses.
 However, now I have no category to list the $100-300 I am putting toward it every month.
 I could create a category for cc payments, but then it would look (on paper) like I was paying for the same thing twice.
 However, if I don't account for the charge when it was made, then I lose track of what that $5k went for.
 Any suggestions?